yikang-li/iQAN/README.md

 If you need any help or more details, please feel free to contact [Yikang](mailto:allen.li.thu@gmail.com).

-Plase cite the arXiv paper if you find it helpful:
+Plase cite me if you find it helpful:
 ```
 @article{li2017iqan,
   author={Li, Yikang and